I’ve designed my law practice around uncontested divorce. I work to keep it simple, inexpensive, and yes, even relatively pleasant.

 Most people are surprised when they find out that I don’t meet with clients in my office – isn’t that what lawyers do?
 My clients don’t need to travel to handle their divorce with me.
 That saves me the expense of maintaining a fancy office (imagine the savings I can pass on to you from mahogany and brass alone!), and it also means an extra measure of convenience for my clients.
 Because I don’t normally meet with clients in my office, the area where I work is quite small – just room enough for me and a bunch of machines.
 I have no partners and no staff.
 This means my overhead stays low, which allows me to keep my prices affordable.
 It also means that your private business stays private.

-My clients normally never come to my office at all.
-Instead, they simply e-mail me when they have the necessary information and their Visa or Mastercard ready, and as soon as they and I are able to make connection, we prepare the divorce papers.
+My clients don’t come to my office, because there’s no office to come to.
+Instead, they simply submit their name and email address on the form I provide when they have the necessary information and their Visa or Mastercard ready, and as soon as they and I are able to make connection, we prepare the divorce papers.
 I use a service that allows you to see the documents on your computer in real time as I’m preparing them.

 There’s some special information here for people who live in other countries.